100rab100/Weather-App/README.md

 # Weather-App
-I made the weather app with the hwlp of :tkinter(GUI),web API ,python
+I made the weather app with the help of :tkinter(GUI),web API ,python